(You

 TeleKey predicted in 1968.

-"With that in mind," added Mark Sovol,
+"With that in mind," added

-"Signet TeleKey hasn't found too many users
+Mark Sovol, "Signet TeleKey hasn't found too many

-for something, without not realizing they were
+pay for something, without not realizing they were

 transferring Speed$ from a line of credit issued by